erwinkn/erwinkn.github.io/content/tricks/_index.md

 author: 'Erwin Kuhn'
 ---

-Solutions to simple technical problems, in software and otherwise.
+A collections of solutions to simple technical problems that I found useful.
+In software and otherwise.